 The federal government also requires substantial reporting of transportation fuel flows and transactions throughout the petroleum supply chain under federal energy laws.
-This includes reporting requirements for refiners, entities importing fuel into the country, entities producing finished fuel, and entities transporting fuel across state lines (all designated Prime Suppliers by EIA29).
-Federal laws require reporting for all transportation fuel types, including jet fuel aviation gasoline, and maritime fuels.
+This includes reporting requirements for refiners, entities importing fuel into the country, entities producing finished fuel, and entities transporting fuel across state lines.
+Federal laws require reporting for all transportation fuel types, including jet fuel, aviation gasoline, and maritime fuels.
 Biofuel volumes are tracked by regulated entities and are reported to the relevant federal agency, though according to most carbon accounting standards biofuels are counted as having zero combustion emissions.
 A detailed summary of federal reporting requirements is provided in Appendix IV.

 An important consideration is whether fuels are tracked and reported separately.
 As summarized in the table below, most fuels are tracked and reported separately under current reporting requirements, with a few exceptions.
 Motor gasoline is always tracked separately from diesel fuel.
 EIA does not track on-road and off-road diesel separately; however, states do tax these fuels differently.
-Heating oil (No. 2 fuel oil) is typically required to be reported separately from diesel fuel (No. 2 diesel), but there may be some misreporting prior to dying and disbursement from the terminal rack because the fuels are manufactured to the same product specifications30 Jet fuel and aviation gasoline are separately tracked at the federal level and in states where reporting is required.
+Heating oil (No. 2 fuel oil) is typically required to be reported separately from diesel fuel (No. 2 diesel), but there may be some misreporting prior to dying and disbursement from the terminal rack because the fuels are manufactured to the same product specifications.
+Jet fuel and aviation gasoline are separately tracked at the federal level and in states where reporting is required.
 The private sector uses various methods for supply chain documentation, such as Bills of Lading and schedule information for tracking the movement of fuel products and to ensure that payments are received.
+Due to the technical and administrative challenges associated with disaggregating natural gas for transportation uses versus other uses, it is not included in the table below.

-Table 1 summarizes the availability of state-level fuel data from three sources: 1) state records, 2) mandatory reporting to EIA by refineries and importers and 3) mandatory reporting to EIA by Prime Suppliers.
+Table 2 summarizes the availability of state-level fuel data from three sources: 1) state taxation records, 2) mandatory reporting to EIA by refineries and importers and 3) mandatory reporting to EIA by Prime Suppliers.

-29 The EIA defines a Prime Supplier as any firm that produces, imports, or transports selected petroleum products across state boundaries and local marketing areas, and sells the product to local distributors, local retailers, or end users.
+&lt;sup>35 All these entities would submit Prime Supplier reports to EIA, in addition to other EIA reporting.
+The EIA defines a Prime Supplier as any firm that produces, imports, or transports selected petroleum products across state boundaries and local marketing areas, and sells the product to local distributors, local retailers, or end users.
+Prime Supplier is further discussed as a potential point of regulation in Option 3: Prime Suppliers.